 Working Toward Green AI and Sustainable Development

-There are efforts within the field to mitigate artificial intelligence pollution and reduce AI environmental impact.
+There are efforts within the field to mitigate the pollution caused by artificial intelligence and reduce its environmental impact.
 Many AI scientists recognize that the current costs of model training are unsustainable on several fronts.
-Although the high AI carbon footprint from compute time will drop away as the grid becomes fueled by more sustainable energy sources, there is still artificial intelligence environmental impact from cooling.
-And the time to train such models is a brake on innovation and adoption.

 Where AI and Sustainability Are Already Having a Big Impact

 Small AI tools in specific applications are already helping the environment in various ways around the globe.
+These practical applications demonstrate the immediate value of AI in environmental work.

-Recycling is an important concept in sustainability, but it's also one of the most difficult to put into practice.
+Recycling is an essential concept in sustainability, but it's also one of the most difficult to put into practice.
 Separating the waste stream for efficient recycling operations is something people aren't very good at.

 Analytics Will Be Where the Real Environmental Impact of AI Happens

-While robotics and generative systems aren't quite production ready in many cases, analytic AI, grown from the maturing field of data science, is already a workhorse.
 Scientists have been training models to detect plastic density in oceanic water columns, for instance.
 This provides environmentalists with ways to target a problem they already knew was occurring, but couldn't necessarily pinpoint.

 Future Prospects and Challenges for Artificial Intelligence and the Environment

 That can lead to everything from drone-powered re-seeding projects to optimizing water use in crop irrigation through analysis of satellite imagery.
-Price Waterhouse Coopers (PwC) estimates that AI applications in agricultural alone can potentially reduce emissions by up to 160Mt by 2030.
-At the same time, they promise greater productivity, offering more food to a hungry planet while using less resources.
+Price Waterhouse Coopers (PwC) estimates that AI applications in agriculture alone could reduce emissions by up to 160 Mt by 2030.
+At the same time, they promise greater productivity, offering more food to a hungry planet while using fewer resources.

 Overcoming Challenges With AI and the Environment

-Of course, the role of AI in environmental science won't be entirely rosy.
-Great challenges remain in making the calculation of foundation models more efficient.
-And there are no guarantees that AI-driven solutions will magically be good for the environment.
 Unscrupulous governments and corporations can choose to use AI to support industries that lead to more waste and pollution.
 Regulation and enforcement will be necessary to ensure such a powerful tool is used responsibly.

 At the end of the day, it's in everyone's interest to seek more sustainable ways of living.
 Earth represents all the resources humanity has; squandering them isn't in the long-term interest of any country or society.